arpandas2794/stellar/README.md

 | 4 | ![Transaction Status](src/level_2_ss/ss4.png) | Transaction status tracking — the live dashboard showing a completed `add_note` transaction marked as `Success` and the updated feed |
 | 5 | ![Explorer Verification](src/level_2_ss/ss5.png) | Stellar Explorer verification — transaction details on Stellar.Expert confirming the on-chain `add_note` invocation |

-> Note: for a fully bulletproof submission, consider adding a couple more shots alongside these — a triggered error state (wallet not found / rejected / insufficient balance), the delete/like actions in use, and two wallets syncing a note across sessions without a refresh.
-The five above already cover connection, deployment, writing, and status tracking end to end.

 ### 🏗️ Technical Architecture & Workflow

 ```mermaid